The Kelb tal-Fenek Documents Hunting Pictures Links Contact About us

 Jan Scotland:

 "I live in Bremen, Northern Germany.
-I have been involved with sighthound activities ever since I was a child, and I became fascinated by the strong and lively 'Pharaoh Hounds' when I saw them occasionally at lure coursing and show events in Germany in the 1980'ies.
+I have been involved with sighthound activities ever since I was a child, and I became fascinated by the strong and lively 'Pharaoh Hounds' when I saw them occasionally at lure coursing and show events in West Germany in the 1980'ies.
 Since neither the owners nor canine literature were able to provide me with sufficient information on the actual situation of the breed in the country of origin, I travelled to Malta first in spring 1994.
 There I met Peter Gatt and his wife Lucienne the first time.
-This trip was followed by several others, and since spring 1999 I own the bitch 'Tal-Wardija Arja Helwa', bred by Peter and Lucienne Gatt.
-Since autumn 2007, she is accompanied by 'Tat-Teterra Altynai', bred by Anneke and Ad Kemmeren-Biemans in The Netherlands.
-Since many years I am a jurymember for amateur sighthound racing in the German Sighthound Breeding and Racing Association (DWZRV), and since 2001 I am also a judge for lure coursing.
-I hold the position of secretary in the committee of the DWZRV regional group Weser-Ems.
-Since 1999 I am a member of the commission for breeding affairs within the DWZRV with responsibility for the Kelb tal-Fenek."
+This trip was followed by several others, and in spring 1999 got my first Kelb tal-Fenek bitch 'Tal-Wardija Arja Helwa', bred by Peter and Lucienne Gatt.
+Currently I own one Kelb tal-Fenek and an Azawakh.
+I am FCI judge for lure coursing as well as observer for track racing.
+From 1999 till 2011 I have been a member of the commission for breeding affairs within the DWZRV with responsibility for the Kelb tal-Fenek and the other Mediterranean breeds."

 E-Mail to Jan Scotland